-The non-performing loan (NPL) ratio in the Philippine banking sector rose to 3.4 percent in July, indicating a slight increase in soured loans after a two-month decline.
+The non-performing loan (NPL) ratio in the Philippine banking sector slightly increased to 3.4 percent in July, reversing a two-month downward trend and indicating ongoing financial strain on households and small businesses.

 🤖